Introduction --

-2. The making of the Provisions of Westminster: the social and legal context and the evolution of the individual clauses: I
+2. The making of the provisions of Westminster: the social and legal context and the evolution of the individual clauses: 1

-3. The making of the Provisions of Westminster: the social and legal context and the evolution of the individual clauses: II
+3. The making of the provisions of Westminster: the social and legal context and the evolution of the individual clauses: 11

-4. The enforcement of the Provisions of Westminster during the initial stage of their existence, 1259-63
+4. The enforcement of the provisions of Westminster during he initial stage of their existence, 1259-63

-7. The final revison and reissue of the Provisions of Westminster: the Statute of Marlborough of 1267
+7. The final revision and reissue of the provisions of Westminster: The statue of Marlborough of 1267--

-8. Contra formam feoffamenti: the statutory action for tenants contesting liability to suit of court after 1267
+8. Contra Forman Feoffamenti: the statutory action for tenants contesting liability to suit of court after 1267

 9. Other mechanisms for the enforcement of chapter 9; other reforms affecting the lord-tenant relationship